Blog

 Using a unique identifier like a phone number, you can send a one-time-password to your users via SMS when they’re signing up and logging in.
 This way, your users won’t have to deal with any passwords.

 The downside to this method is that SMS is pricey and the cost varies between operators and countries.
-With VerifyKit, you can do away with SMS and deliver your OTPs via popular messaging apps like WhatsApp and Telegram, cutting your verification costs by 80%.
+With VerifyKit, you can do away with SMS and deliver your OTPs via popular messaging app WhatsApp, cutting your verification costs.
 You still can use SMS with VerifyKit of course, and in this case, VerifyKit finds the cheapest operators for you automatically, further cutting your costs.

 Find out more about what VerifyKit can do for you here and drop us a line.
 We’ll be glad to hear from you.